 Design-wise, conservatories vary dramatically so it really depends on what your intended use is and what your aesthetic preference is.
-You might like a glazed room with a decent amount of privacy, in which case an orangery is a way to go as it has less glass and more brickwork.
-On the other hand, you might be drawn to the ‘fishbowl’ style of glass box extension out front of a house, where you basically become part of the streetscape (but it’s a good idea to have blinds to give yourself the option of privacy).
+You might like a glazed room with a decent amount of privacy, in which case an orangery is a way to go, as it has less glass and more brickwork.
+On the other hand, you might be drawn to the ‘fishbowl’ style of glass box extension out visible from the street (in which case it’s a good idea to have blinds to give yourself the option of privacy).

 You can find conservatory designs in historical styles (ie. Victorian, Edwardian, Georgian, Elizabethan or Regency) or you can find a very streamlined contemporary glass box extension.
 There’s a lot of choice in terms of materials, roofing and window designs, and decorative finishes (like blinds, lights and flooring), so costs vary widely.
 Depending on the complexity and materials of your design and your choice of finishes, a fully-glazed outdoor room with brick ‘dwarf walls’ can be a big-ticket item, but you can also go for an inexpensive lean-to conservatory at the other end of the scale.

 Dreaming of your very own conservatory?
 Well, read on because I’ve gathered up an inspirational selection of beautiful conservatory ideas in a range of styles so you can discover what really works for you.